Quick Answer

-How to Get Started with FLO.W Template
+How to Get Started with the FLO.W Notion Template

 I understand that 40 minutes is quite long, but I can guarantee it will save you over 100 hours of tweaking time in the future.
 You can follow the video's progress bar, watch 10 minutes each day and immediately practice, and soon you'll have a basic understanding of the Template's overall usage.
+If you prefer a text format, you can also check out this FLO.W system in-depth guide.

 After watching the video, when you encounter a specific problem, such as not knowing the purpose or usage of a certain database field, you can immediately search for that keyword in the FLO.W Template Manual.
 Generally, there will be complete text and image or video explanations.

-I recently received a question from an advanced version user that is very representative:
+I recently received a question from an advanced version user that is very representative.

 I've created many databases in Notion over the years.
-Currently, while using your Template, I have a headache-inducing problem: how should I handle these databases?
-Should I put them all into your Template's notes database, or continue using them as my current separate databases?
+Currently, while using your template, I have a headache-inducing problem: how should I handle these databases?
+Should I put them all into your template's notes database, or continue using them as my current separate databases?

 There are two prerequisites for successful migration: